mlochbaum/BQN/doc/take.md

         0 ↓ 4‿3‿2  # Everything

 If `|𝕨` is too large, then Take will insert fills at the beginning to keep the result aligned with `𝕩` at the end.
 Drop returns an empty array as in the positive case.
-So unlike [Rotate](reverse.md) (`⌽`), which is completely cyclical, Take and Drop work cyclically only around 0.
+So unlike [Rotate](reverse.md) (`⌽`), which is completely cyclical, Take and Drop look cyclic only around 0.

         ¯6 ↑ "xy"

 ## Multiple axes

 In the general case `𝕨` is a list of integers.
-They're matched with the leading axes of `𝕩`, so that each affects one axis independently from the others.
+They're matched with the [leading axes](leading.md) of `𝕩`, so that each affects one axis independently from the others.

         ⊢ m ← (10×↕5) +⌜ ↕7